Omar Khyam

-Omar Khyam is a citizen of the United Kingdom, who led a terrorist plot in May 2007.
+Omar Khyam is a British man who led a terrorist plot to explode a fertilizer bomb in London in 2004 for which he received a life sentence with a minimum term of 20 years.

 He was trained in bomb-making at the Malakand training camp in Pakistan in 2001 or 2002.
-He was the ringleader of a plot to explode a fertilizer bomb in London.
 He was moved to HM Prison Full Sutton, near York, in March 2008.